 As you read, or listen to, the book, please reflect on the questions below.
 Your first assignment as a Holy Cross student is to write a brief essay (about 300-350 words) in which you respond to one (or more) of the questions.
-Before first-year advising on Aug.
-30, you should email your essay to your academic advisor and your Montserrat professor.
+Before first-year advising on Monday, August 29, you should email your essay to your academic advisor and your Montserrat professor.

 - What is truth?
 How do we determine what is true or false?
 Is truth permanent or mutable?

 - Do historical facts change, or simply the way we interpret them?
 If we chose to ignore, deny, or not to study what happened in the past, does it mean that nothing good or bad happened?

 - When the meaning of words is manipulated, what do words mean?
 If there's no word for friendship, or love, or war, or peace, how do you describe friendship, or love, or war, or peace?

 - Our personal view of reality is shaped by our experiences, by our beliefs, and by what we interpret to be true.
 How do we communicate effectively with others who have different experiences, beliefs, and interpretations?